6uayf/6uayf.github.io/teaching/math20d_f17_syllabus.md

 * 10% HW,   8% MATLAB,   2% Quizzes,   20% Midterm 1,   20% Midterm 2,   40% Final Exam
 * 10% HW,   8% MATLAB,   2% Quizzes,   20% Best Midterm Exam,   60% Final Exam

 You must pass the final examination in order to pass the course.
 Note: Since *there are no makeup exams*, if you miss an exam for any reason then your course grade will be computed with the final exam counting 60% of your weighted average.

+*Note on MATLAB grades:*  There are four labs.
+Each of these four is worth 2% of your grade (for 8% total).
+The MATLAB Quiz at the end of the quarter can be used to replace one MATLAB assignment.

+**There will be no curve**, but we may adjust the scale to be more lenient (depending on the overall performance of the class).

+Please notice that outside factors, including the need for a certain grade for admission/retention in any academic program, scholarship or transfer credit, graduation requirements or personal desire for a specific grade DO NOT appear in the above calculations, and thus are not considered in any way in the determination of your course grade.
+Effort, improvement, class attendance and participation will all dramatically improve your grade in the course in that they will allow you to do well on quizzes, exams, and the final exam.
+They will NOT, however, actively participate in the calculation of your course grade.

 **Gradescope:** Exam grading will be done using an online tool called [Gradescope][GS].
 Exams will be scanned and uploaded to Gradescope and will be graded within it.
 As a consequence, exams will not be returned to the students.
 Instead, a digital version of your exams will be made available after the grading has been completed.
 An email will be sent from Gradescope when the exams are made available.